Material testing solutions and Portable Pull Testers

-Our mechanical testing equipment is manufactured by WANCE group.
-They have been involved in mechanical testing for over 20 years, and their superior expertise made them an easy choice.
+Our mechanical testing equipment is manufacturers are Hydrajaws WANCE group and Ibertest They have been involved in mechanical testing for over 70 years !

-We offer full installation with calibration and service of mechanical testing equipment within Scandinavia and Baltic regions.
-Whatever your mechanical testing needs are, we have got you covered!
+We offer full installation and service of mechanical testing equipment in Scandinavia and Baltic regions.

 - Melt flow indexers